Rakaneth/tcod-tut-2023/README.md

 # DevLog

+## Week 4

+A *lot* of cleanup and refactoring happened.
+There is now a speed system in place.
+Control is not passed back to the player until they have enough energy to act.
+Entities act in order of descending speed and gain energy equal to their speed, acting when they have 100.
+Each game action has an associated cost:

+* Moving costs 50
+* Bump-attacking costs 50
+* More to come

 ## Week 3

 Implemented field of view and basic collision detection.
 I adapted the tutorial's method of updating field of view to suit my use of scrolling maps.
 I've implemented some convenience methods on the `GameState` class to make finding entities easier.
 To get some visual feedback, I've gone ahead and implemented a bit of UI, with a message box appearing at the bottom of the screen.
 Enemies can now properly be kicked! ![kicked](/screenshots/kick.gif)